interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 The Account Servicing Entity's expected behavior when observing these webhook events is detailed in the [Event Handlers](/integration/event-handlers) documentation.

 The `backend` package requires an environment variable called `WEBHOOK_URL` which MUST specify this endpoint.
+An OpenAPI specification of that endpoint can be found [here](https://github.com/interledger/rafiki/blob/main/packages/backend/src/openapi/webhooks.yaml).

 ## Identity Provider